kevinyswong/kevinyswong.github.io/index.md

   chipped away in the search for truth.
 With such an income analysis as Currid-Halkett's, we ought to make the attempt.

-  Moreover, Currid-Halkett inaccurately writes, "Rousseau argued that the root of inequality was not "natural inequality" (for example, physical strength) but rather "moral inequality" as a result of human decisions made in a civil society."
+  As a further note of my critique, my comments here perhaps tempting towards pedantry, Currid-Halkett inaccurately writes, "Rousseau argued that the root of inequality was not "natural inequality" (for example, physical strength) but rather "moral inequality" as a result of human decisions made in a civil society."
 This statement of hers doesn't seem to be the correct interpretation.